ChenyingBao/Wei-kang-Wang.github.io/_pages/about.md

 # Recent News
-* I'm now seeking a Ph.D program in Electrical Engineering or Computer Science or Statistics based on the research areas.
+* I'm now seeking a Ph.D program in machine learning or related areas.